scott-anderson-wc/cs210pub/lectures/L01/env-html-urls.md

 * send me an introductory email
 * plan to visit me in office hours sometime
 * get a copy of the book.
-Read chapter 2 and our supplement for Friday
+Read chapter 2 and our online supplement for next time
+* There will be a quiz on the reading